Over 1 day

 - Before securing the tub, make sure the top of the flange lines up with the reference marks you established earlier.
 If it does, go ahead and attach the tub flange to the studs with roofing nails.
-Secure the flange on all three walls, as well as the sides of the tub.
-(Do not drill the flange.
-Instead use the head of the fastener to hold the flange down.)
+If it does not, the stringer may be too high or too low; remove it, readjust and reset the tub.

 - Reinstall the baseboard and finish moulding around and in front of the tub.